arcus/PBJ/agenda.md

 ### Including Media
 * captions go in quotes: `![alt text description](file/path.jpg "caption in quotes")`

+  * captions will be displayed
+  * alt text and captions convey different information... elaborate more here.

 * images can be arrayed in a gallery
 * Other types of media can also be included: